nanostores/nanostores/README.md

 }
 ```

-You can change store value by calling `store.set(newValue)` method.
+You can change store value by calling the `store.set(newValue)` method.

 ### Map Store